2003 Carolina Dodge Dealers 400: Post-race

 Earnhardt, who finished sixth and led more laps than any other driver, said an error with the installation of a lug nut prevented him from challenging for the victory, "This [Darlington] has really been an Achilles heel for us in the past.
 I feel real confident about this run today.
 I'm pretty happy.
 This is a tough track and it's hard to like.
 You know what I mean?
 It's like you can't live with it and you can't live without it, I'll tell you that."
-After his eighth-place finish, Kenseth spoke of his relief the collision with McMurray on lap six had not damaged his car's toe-in, "Eighth was great for us today - even if we weren't as beat up as we are.
+After his eighth-place finish, Kenseth spoke of his relief the collision with McMurray on lap six had not damaged his car's toe-in, "Eighth was great for us today – even if we weren't as beat up as we are.
 As bad as we ran the last couple times here, finishing eighth is really good."
 Gordon admitted he was fault for the collision on lap 273 that negatively affected his car's performance, and Sadler said he had committed "a stupid driving mistake" by following and heavily pressuring the former, and making the same driver error simultaneously.

 Media reaction to the race was positive.
 Robin Miller of ESPN called the final two laps a sample of "what auto racing is all about.
 Two guys gassing, gouging and grinding to the checkered flag – damn the consequences" and the duel of Craven and Busch reminded him of a battle between Rick Mears and Gordon Johncock for the win in the last ten laps of the 1982 Indianapolis 500.
 Writing for the Daily Press, Al Pearce spoke of "a marvelous stock car race", The Atlanta Journal-Constitution's Rick Minter declared "the racing gods smiled on the old track" after Darlington Raceway was under threat of removal from the NASCAR Cup Series, and David Poole of The Charlotte Observer stated it was "electrifying" and the conclusion was "the kind of finish people will be talking about for years."
-In December 2009, the event was voted "the top NASCAR race of the decade" by the media.
+In December 2009, the event was voted "the top NASCAR race of the decade" by the media, and it was named one of NASCAR's "75 Greatest Races" in 2023.

 The race result kept Kenseth with 703 points in the lead of the Drivers' Championship, ahead of Stewart in second.
 Waltrip remained in third.
 Earnhardt gained six positions to progress to fourth, and Craven's victory elevated him from sixteenth to fifth.
 Busch advanced to sixth, and Blaney took over seventh.
 Johnson, Nemechek and Sadler rounded out the top ten.
 In the Manufacturers' Championship, Ford maintained the lead with 36 points; Chevrolet, Pontiac, and Dodge followed with 31, 24 and 19 respective points with 31 races remaining in the season.